rioos2/www.megam.io/getting_started/installing.md

 Read more about [Storage](/docs/storages) to configure and use the storage.

-## Datacenter
+## Location

-Now that the basic constructs are setup, its time to setup the datacenter.
+Now that the basic constructs are setup, its time to setup a location.

 The taks that are needed are